Transportation in Hampton Roads: Local public transportation

 Local public transit is provided by a bus network operated by the Hampton Roads Transit (HRT) and Williamsburg Area Transit Authority (WATA), both of which are operations of government agencies.
 HRT's The Tide light rail system has completed construction and opened in early 2011.

-In Virginia, the region is notable in that it has 2 types of public transport services via ferrys.
+In Virginia, the region is notable in that it has 2 types of public transport services via ferries.
 A passenger ferry is operated on the Elizabeth River between downtown areas of Norfolk and Portsmouth by HRT.
 A commuter bus route across the James River between Williamsburg and rural Surry County is provided via the vehicle-carrying Jamestown Ferry system.

 Hampton Roads Transit

 A regional transit bus system, paratransit service, and the Tide light rail system are provided by Hampton Roads Transit (HRT), a regional public transport system headquartered in Hampton.
 The HRT service area include the major population centers of Hampton Roads which are linked to each other by the Hampton Roads Beltway.
 Commuter service is provided through both major bridge-tunnels across the harbor helps reduce congestion in many other high traffic corridors.
 Many areas in adjoining communities are also served.

 As the largest transit operator, Hampton Roads Transit is southeastern Virginia's most reliable mobility source, serving over 17 million annual passengers in the Hampton Roads metropolitan area.
 HRT currently serves 1.2 million people within its 369 sqmi service area.